rajp152k/rajp152k/README.md

 I'm a CSE undergrad at IIT Hyderabad;

 - 🔭 I’m currently working on
+	- (Research Intern : collaboration with IIT Hyderabad and IIIT Hyderabad) domain adaptation in the context of semantic segmentation(in the context of autonomous driving)
 	- building a [personal website: WIP](https://www.google.com/search?q=what+is+WIP)
 	- getting started with writing again: the right way this time
 		- messed up real good the first time(I'd rather not talk about it)